btcnyc/classes/docs/topics/vibe-coding-101/00-getting-started/lesson.md

 4. Describe your changes
 5. Preview → Keep → Commit → Push

+> **💡 Why create a new Issue each time?**
+> Creating a new Issue and clicking "Code with Agent mode" gives you a fresh Codespace that has all your latest code.
+This avoids sync problems and ensures you're always working with the most up-to-date version of your site.

 **Example prompts to try:**

 * "Add a contact section with my email"